Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Loans vary from a maximum of £10,000 (average £5,000)for start-up businesses and a maximum of £20,000 for established businesses.
-Repayments are negoitated over 2 to 5 years depending on the amount borrowed.
+Repayments are negotiated over 2 to 5 years depending on the amount borrowed.

-PRIME is the Prince of Wales' Initiative for Mature Enterprise.
+PRIME Cymru is a Prince of Wales' Initiative for Mature Enterprise in Wales.

-It supports unemployed people over the age of 50 who would like to set up their own business.
+It supports people over the age of 50 in Wales who would like to find employment, start their own business, retrain or volunteer.

 The Princes Trust's Enterprise Programme supports young people aged 18-30 years who have a business idea.